All locations will be closed on Monday, May 29, in observance of Memorial Day.

 To say it was a huge endeavor is an understatement.
 The project would require considerable funding, support and guidance – a massive act of kindness from someone who truly believed in the nonprofit’s mission, to provide exceptional, person-centered medical care and grief support for the communities it proudly serves.
 Capron remembers getting the call from Gate City Bank in July 2019.

 “Being a caregiver is really hard, especially when there’s a lack of resources.
-Gate City Bank understood that and offered a low-interest loan that was so affordable.
-They didn’t even charge for services,” says Capron, Executive Director of Hospice of the Red River Valley.
+Gate City Bank understood that and offered a low-interest finance option that was so affordable,” says Capron, Executive Director of Hospice of the Red River Valley.
 "Thanks to the $16 million loan, we were able to start construction ahead of schedule, which allowed us to begin our capital campaign."

 an indoor-view design rendering of an inpatient room at Hospice of the Red River Valley’s new hospice house facility in south Fargo North Dakota

-The patient rooms in Heather’s House will feature a warm and comforting ambience, as well as maneuverable beds that can be rolled onto private patios that overlook a scenic pond surrounded by prairie landscaping.
+The patient rooms in Heather’s House will feature a warm and comforting ambience, as well as maneuverable beds that can be rolled onto private patios that overlook a scenic pond.

 ‘This Will Be a Place for Respite, for Peace.’